nawrockie/cmsearch_tblout_deoverlap/00README.txt

 #

-The file 'test.sh' will run a set of tests that check that the main script cmsearch-deoverlap.pl is working properly.
+The file 'test.sh' will run a set of tests that check that the main script cmsearch-deoverlap.pl is working properly for parsing cmsearch tblout files. *It does not currently do any checks to see if the --nhmmer or --hmmsearch options are working properly for removing overlaps from nhmmer and hmmsearch output.

 Here is that file:
 $ cat test.sh